 Share what you’re going through with someone who can help you

-Especially if you are a teen who experiences bullying, I beg you to tell someone who can help you.
+Especially if you are a teen who experiences bullying or abuse, I beg you to tell someone who can help you.
 It can be parents, teachers, anyone you trust.
 Many teens don’t tell their parents about bullying because they think that they should handle this on their own.
 If your parents learn about your problems, they can help you overcome them.
 How?
 They can help you boost your confidence, find a good psychologist who will also help you work on your confidence, they can find a better school with a less toxic environment for you, they can talk to teachers and ask them how come this is happening in their school, etc. You don’t have to put up with bad treatment.
 You deserve to be treated with respect.

 Move on from bullying and abuse-related trauma

 And remember, when you finally stop being a victim, when you overcome bullying and abuse, when you stop letting people treat you without respect, when you become confident enough to protect yourself, don’t become as bitter and angry at this world and people as your abusers were as it won’t help your soul heal.
 Abusing someone weaker than you won’t make you feel less pain.
 If you truly want to leave your painful story behind, feel no anger, no regret, no offence, no embarrassment, then you need to get rid of victim mentality, stop holding on to painful memories and forgive your abusers.
 That’s not easy to do but for your own good, do it!
 Your abusers were mindless, weak, miserable, very unhappy people.
 Most probably they are still like that which means that life for them is super hard.
 Now when you know this, don’t you feel pity for them?
 These people can’t control their emotions, so it’s very difficult for them to succeed in life.